Professor O’Shaughnessy is the research leader for the Communication, Cultural and Media Studies, Library and Information Management Subject Area.

 - External examiner for PhDs, MPhils and MRes degrees at the Universities of Leeds, Sheffield and Newcastle and at Queen Mary's and Kings (London University)

-- External examiner for French at De Montfort University, Manchester Metropolitan University, Keele University and Newcastle University.
+- Previously external examiner for French at De Montfort University, Manchester Metropolitan University, Keele University and Newcastle University.

 - Professor O'Shaughnessy regularly presents films to non-university audiences, both in Nottingham and further afield.